a740g/ANSI-Print-64/README.md

 ## CREDITS

 [Rick Christy (grymmjack)](https://github.com/grymmjack) for pointing out issues and helping me with invaluable resources.
-The include some of his artwork for testing.
+This includes some of his artwork for testing.

 ## ASSETS